Sobgo/Pioneerbot/README.md

 ## Custom commands

 You can add your own commands by creating files in `src/commands` directory.
-Inside each command file should be en exported function with the same name as filename taking 4 arguments:
+Inside each command file should be an exported function with the same name as filename taking 4 arguments:
 `ID: string, queues: Wrapper, message: Message, args: string[]`

 Additionally every command should also export a settings object.
 It is used to set up command invokes and to display command properly in help menu.